Accelerating temporal action proposal generation via high performance computing: Experiments

 \textbf{Dataset.
 ActivityNet-1.3} \cite{caba2015activitynet} is a normal video dataset for the temporal action proposal generation task.
 It contains 19994 untrimmed videos containing 200 classes of action instance and corresponding annotations. each untrimmed video includes one or more action instances.
-ActivityNet-1.3 is divided into training set, test set and validation set in a ratio of approximately 2:1:1.
-In this part, we will compare the performance of various commonly used methods for temporal action detection on ActivityNet-1.3.
+ActivityNet-1.3 is divided into training set, test set and validation set in a ratio of approximately 2:1:1. \textbf{THUMOS14} \cite{jiang2014thumos} is a smaller video database containing 20 class action instances but they have a longer duration.
+THUMOS14 contains 213 and 200 temporal annotated untrimmed videos in testing and validation sets separately.
+In this part, we will compare the performance of various commonly used methods for temporal action detection on ActivityNet-1.3 and THUMOS14.

-\textbf{Temporal action proposal generation.} For lots of tasks in video analysis, they do not handle video directly but deal with video feature sequence.
-Video feature sequence is usually encoded by neural network with special structure.
-In this paper, we used two-stream network \cite{simonyan2014two} as an encoder to transfer video into a set of vectors.
+\textbf{Evaluation metrics.} Because it is rare that our generating proposals completely coincide with ground truth, we need to set a threshold of IoU (Intersection over Union) to judge whether proposals are correct or not.
+When the IoU between the proposal and ground truth is higher than the threshold, it is correct.
+In temporal action proposal generation task, Average Recall (AR) calculated with multiple IoU threshold is usually used as evaluation metrics.
+For ActivityNet-1.3, we set IoU threshold as [0.5: 0.05: 0.95] and [0.5: 0.05: 1.0] for THUMOS14.
+Because AR increases with the increase of AR with Average Number of proposals (AN), we use AR with definite AN as metrics, which is denoted as AR@AN.
+Besides, we also apply area under the AR vs. AN curve (AUC) as metrics On ActivityNet-1.3.

-\textbf{Implementation details.} Two-stream network \cite{simonyan2014two} whose temporal network is BN-Inception \cite{ioffe2015batch} and spacial network is ResNet \cite{he2016deep} is used to encode videos and generate video feature sequences.
-Then Boundary Sensitive Network (BSN) shown in Fig. \ref{network}(b) deals with these video sequences and produces final action proposals.
-We used both Parameter Server and Ring Architecture to run temporal action proposal generation task and compare their time consumption.
-We implement our distributed neural network with TensorFlow \cite{abadi2016tensorflow}.
-Our parallel computing platform are equipped with 8 TITAN V-100 GPUs.
+\textbf{Implementation details.} Two-stream network \cite{simonyan2014two} whose temporal network is BN-Inception \cite{ioffe2015batch} and spacial network is ResNet \cite{he2016deep} is used to encode videos.
+About the parameters in SENet\cite{hu2018squeeze}, we set reduction ratio with 512 feature map as 16 and reduction ratio with 3 feature map as 1.
+Besides, to test the impact of our improvement on final proposal generation result, we apply proposal generation module (PGM) and proposal evaluation module (PEM) in boundary sensitive network (BSN) to deal with the output of our temporal convolution network.
+The structure of BSN is shown in Fig. \ref{mtn} (c).
+We implement MTN with TensorFlow \cite{abadi2016tensorflow}.
+Our parallel computing platform are 8 TITAN V-100 GPUs.

+We tested the loss curve with validation set between the original temporal convolution network and MTN.
+We also briefly changed the original architecture by adding or reducing one convolution layer The result is shown as Fig. \ref{compare-tem-loss}.
+We can see that whatever we increase or decrease the number of layers, the curve will be worse.
+But there is an obvious decline with using our improvement.